08 Nov Alzheimer’s Disease: Time to Take a Closer Look

-The reality of this disease often leaves little room for hope because there is no cure and no adequate treatment that can help curb the confusing episodes of memory loss and loss of faculty.
-Alzheimer’s is a part of dementia, which affects the elderly, and often leaves the sufferer feeling insane or crazy because they do not understand what is happening to them or how they can escape the feelings of despair and hopelessness.
+The reality of this disease often leaves little room for hope because there is no cure and no adequate treatment that can help curb the confusing episodes of memory loss and loss of facul.ties Alzheimer’s is a part of dementia, which affects the elderly, and often leaves the sufferer feeling insane or crazy because they do not understand what is happening to them or how they can escape their feelings of despair and hopelessness.

 In this stage of Alzheimer’s disease progression, individuals are unlikely to experience any memory or cognitive impairments.
 The effects of Alzheimer’s disease are not evident to the patient, their physician, or their family and friends.
-At this stage, it is impossible to decipher if a person has Alzheimer’s disease because nothing has been affected.
+At this stage, it is impossible to decipher whether a person has Alzheimer’s disease because nothing has been affected.

-In this stage of Alzheimer’s disease progression, small impairments are becoming noticeable, though few people actually become diagnosed with Alzheimer’s disease because the symptoms are very similar to age-related changes.
+In this stage of Alzheimer’s disease progression, small impairments are becoming noticeable, though few people actually become diagnosed with it because the symptoms are very similar to age-related changes.
 People may experience short memory lapses, mild word aphasia, misplacement of everyday belongings such as eyeglasses and keys.
 Although the individual notices some decline in cognition, it is not apparent to those around them.

 In this stage of Alzheimer’s disease progression, individuals need help with most daily functions, and they are often not functional in public situations.
 Personality changes become evident and they may develop unexpected and unexplained hostilities.
-They are able to distinguish between familiar and unfamiliar faces, but they frequently wander off and get lost if they are not being cared for.
+They are able to distinguish between familiar and unfamiliar faces, but they frequently wander off and get lost if not being cared for.
 This stage is marked by urinary and fecal incontinence, and they are unable to perform such functions without the help of others.
-Many people refer to people in this stage as lost or confused most of the time, although they have periods of full consciousness, they are unable to recall it at a later time.
+Many people refer to people in this stage as lost or confused most of the time, and although they have periods of full consciousness, they are unable to recall it at a later time.

 The stages aforementioned are generalized, and individuals will typically experience differences in Alzheimer’s disease progression.
-It is a devastating disease that is currently irreversible, though science may provide an explanation and cure in the future.
+It is a devastating disease currently irreversible, though science may provide an explanation and cure in the future.
 The progression of Alzheimer’s disease is on a continuum and is present long before symptoms become noticeable.
-It is suggested that a person contact their physician if they experience any of the discussed symptoms, in order to determine the causes and possible treatments.
+It is suggested that a person contact their physician if they experience any of the discussed symptoms in order to determine the causes and possible treatments.

 Finding An Effective Alzheimer’s Treatment